How to Reinstate Car Insurance After a Lapse

 SR-22 May Be Required in Some States

-If your state has a continuous coverage law and your DMV was notified of the lapse, your insurer may be required to file an SR-22 certificate on your behalf before reinstatement is complete.
-An SR-22 is not a separate insurance policy but a certificate your insurer files with the state proving that active coverage is in place.
-States that flag lapses electronically (such as Virginia and California) are most likely to trigger this requirement.
+If your state has a continuous coverage law and your DMV was notified of the lapse, your insurer may need to file an SR-22 certificate before reinstatement is complete.
+An SR-22 is a certificate your insurer files with the state confirming that active coverage is in place, generally required for high-risk drivers.
+States that flag lapses electronically, including Virginia and California, are most likely to trigger this requirement.
+In those states, a lapse can also bring fines, license suspension or registration suspension depending on how long coverage was inactive.

 Frequently Asked Questions About Reinstating Car Insurance